Chronic wasting disease in Utah

 - Please contact the Utah Division of Wildlife Resources for additional information or if you see a sick animal while hunting.

-The Utah DWR first began looking for CWD in 1998 at a request from the Centers for Disease Control (CDC).
-The effort was initiated in response to a young resident of northern Utah whom had contracted Cruetzfeld-Jakob Disease (CJD).
+The DWR first began looking for CWD in 1998 at a request from the CDC.
+The effort was initiated in response to a young resident of northern Utah whom had contracted Creutzfeld-Jakob Disease.
 This person was a hunter and had harvested and consumed deer and elk from the state.
-WMU's where this individual hunted were the target for sample collection and nearly 700 samples were collected and tested over a two-year-period.
+Samples were collected from areas where these individual hunted and nearly 700 samples were collected and tested over a two-year-period.
 CWD was not detected during these efforts and scaled back surveillance continued from 1999 to 2002.
 The majority of samples collected during this period were from symptomatic deer, elk, and moose, none of which were positive.

-In early 2002, the Colorado Division of Wildlife (CDOW) announced the finding of a CWD positive mule deer in western Colorado.
-This caused concern for the Utah DWR given the proximity of the animal to the Utah border.
-Beginning that fall nearly 1,500 samples were collected from targeted WMU's around the state.
-It was during the testing of these samples that a mule deer buck harvested in WMU 9 near Vernal, Utah tested positive [see 2002 results — (PDF format)].
+In early 2002, the Colorado Division of Parks and Wildlife announced the finding of a CWD positive mule deer in western Colorado.
+This caused concern given the proximity of the animal to the Utah border.
+Beginning that fall nearly 1,500 samples were collected from targeted Wildlife Management Units (WMU's) around the state.
+It was during the testing of these samples that a mule deer buck harvested in WMU 9 near Vernal, Utah tested positive.

 Elk afflicted with chronic wasting disease